Clutch-Net/Clutch-Net-Generic-Power-Query-M-Calendar-For-Power-BI/README.md

+Understood!
+Here's your GitHub README formatted correctly with Markdown for GitHub:

 Power Query M Calendar for Power BI 📅
 Introduction
 Welcome to the Power Query M Calendar for Power BI!
 This is a generic, self-generating drop-in calendar designed to simplify your Power BI modeling tasks.